bdmendes/feup-cpm-touristic-wallet/README.md

 ### Currency flags

 Each currency is represented by its flag in the currency cards in order to make it easier for the user to identify each currency.

+### Adaptive Icon

+We used the `flutter_launcher_icons` package to create an adaptive icon for both iOS and Android.
+We also added a Themed Icon for Android manually.

+### Splash Screen

+We used the `flutter_native_splash` package to create a splash screen that is equal for both platforms, iOS and Android.

+### Dark Mode

+The app supports both light and dark mode, according to the user's system preferences.

 ## Performed Tests
 We have tested the app thorougly with manual acceptance tests and across several devices with different Android API levels (32, 33, 34(Beta) ).